gauravsri/jules-document-service/README.md

 1. Introduction
 This document outlines the implementation plan for building a secure, full-stack, multi-tenant Document Management Service (DMS).
 The backend will be built using Spring Boot, following SOLID principles and established design patterns.
 The frontend will be a modern Single Page Application (SPA) built with React and TypeScript.
-This plan ensures a high-quality, maintainable, and user-friendly application.
+This plan includes a powerful content search feature using ZincSearch for local development and Elasticsearch for production, ensuring a high-quality, maintainable, and user-friendly application.

 2. Project Goals
 Multi-Tenancy: Support multiple tenants with strict data isolation.
 A user can be a member of multiple tenants but can only operate within one tenant context at a time.